-- 1. Once you have a symbology you are happy with, you are ready to add some more information to your printed map.
+Once you have a symbology your happy with, you are ready to add some more information to your printed map.
 Add at least the following elements:

 - Title.

 - · A scale bar.

 - Grid frame for your map.

 - Coordinates on the sides of the grid.

-- 2. You have created a similar layout already in Module: Laying out the Maps.
+You have created a similar composition already in Module: Laying out the Maps.
 Go back to that module as you need.
 You can look at this example image for reference:

-- 3. Export your map as an image and look at it.
+Export your map as an image and look at it.

-- 1. Layout ► Export as Image....

-- 2. Use for example the JPG format.
+- Layout ► Export as Image.... - Use for example the JPG format.